Ed-Fi-Alliance-OSS/Ed-Fi-Starter-Kit-Equity/SampleData/README.md

 # Ed-Fi-Starter-Kit-Equity

-## The scripts are for Grandbend Database ODS v5.3
+## The Power BI scripts are for GrandBend Database ODS v5.3
-The scripts for inserting the sample data from the PowerBI file using the ODS 5.3 version are in the PowerBI folder, in the file sample_data.sql.
+The scripts for inserting the sample data for the PowerBI file using the ODS 5.3 (GrandBend) version are in the PowerBI folder.

+To insert the sample data, you can run Add-SampleData.ps1 in PowerShell or you can run each of the DB scripts individually.

 ## The scripts are for Glendale Database v3.2